blogc-template - blogc's template format

 The implementation of conditionals is simple, and each will just evaluate the value of a single variable.

-The available conditionals are: ifdef
+The available conditionals are: ifdef, ifndef and if. else statements

 are supported.

-conditional is included in the output file when
+The content of an ifdef conditional is included in the output file when

 the given variable is defined in the current scope.

-conditional is defined in a template:
+This is how an ifdef conditional is defined in a template:

 {% ifdef TITLE %}